Skip to content

 permissions:

-pull-requests: write # To approve and manage PRs
+pull-requests: write # To enable GitHub auto-merge

 These are granted at the job level in the workflow.